 The OS Open MasterMap Implementation Programme helped shape new access and sharing arrangements for OS MasterMap.

-The opportunities we’ve opened up from this work will be delivered as part of the Public Sector Geospatial Agreement (PSGA).
+The opportunities we opened up from this work are being delivered as part of the Public Sector Geospatial Agreement (PSGA).

 Listening to our users